binaryphile/binaryphile.github.io/_posts/2018-08-09-approach-bash-like-a-developer-part-12-working-in-strict-mode.md

 {% endhighlight %}

 `:` is a bashism which is the same as `true`.
-The `||` operator doesn't require a space between it and `:`, so I just turn the expression into a my own special symbol which means "turn off errexit for this command":
+The `||` operator doesn't require a space between itself and `:`, so I just turn the expression into a special symbol which means "turn off errexit for this command":
 `||:`.

-Continue with [part 13]
+Continue with [part 13] - implementing strict mode

   [part 1]:     {% post_url 2018-07-26-approach-bash-like-a-developer-part-1-intro                    %}
   [Last time]:  {% post_url 2018-08-09-approach-bash-like-a-developer-part-11-strict-mode             %}
+  [part 13]:    {% post_url 2018-08-09-approach-bash-like-a-developer-part-12-working-in-strict-mode  %}